 The prosecution of a misdemeanor matter generally involves the same process as a felony case, except that there is no preliminary hearing and there is no automatic second readiness conference.
-The defense attorney can excuse his or her client from appearing in court hearings on most misdemeanor cases, providing, of course, that the criminal defendant is completely cooperative with the attorney and responsive to all the attorney’s requests.
-The San Diego courts are very flexible with scheduling misdemeanor matters.
+The defense attorney can excuse his or her client from appearing in court hearings on most misdemeanor cases, providing, of course, that the criminal defendant is completely cooperative with the attorney and responsive to all of the attorney’s requests.
+The San Diego courts are very flexible with scheduling of misdemeanor matters.

 Get an Experienced San Diego Criminal Defense Attorney on Your Side